jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

     (b) Money secured over the person's share or shares in any flat owning company within the meaning of Part 7A of the Land Transfer Act 1952:
     (c) Money payable under and secured by a deferred payment licence under the Land Act 1948:
   - **Non-beneficiary** means a person who is not a beneficiary
-  - **Owner** includes a person legally entitled to occupy the premises under— and has a corresponding meaning (a) A deferred payment disposition; or
+  - **Owner** includes a person legally entitled to occupy the premises under—and has a corresponding meaning (a) A deferred payment disposition; or
     (b) A lease, where the occupier is also the lessor as owner or one of the lessors as one of the owners; or (ba) a licence to occupy, where the premises are a residential unit in a retirement village (as those terms are defined in the Retirement Villages Act 2003); or